 Microfiber towels are one of the most important tools in a detailer’s arsenal, but due to their non-glamorous nature, they’re also one of the most overlooked.
-A high-quality towel can mean the difference between having a show-ready finish, or having to start a detail all over again (Because that cheap pack of “microfiber towels” you bought from the hardware store just scuffed-up all of your progress).
+A high-quality towel can mean the difference between having a show-ready finish, or having to start a detail all over again due to scratches!

-- DUAL PILE – Sometimes called a “Plush” or “Dual Nap”, the Dual Pile is similar to the MF Terry, but the fluffy side has a medium-length or longer pile.
+Sometimes called a “Plush” or “Dual Nap”, the Dual Pile is similar to the MF Terry, but the fluffy side has a medium-length or longer pile.
 This is one of the most popular styles of detailing towel, due to its versatile nature.
 While less-common than the MF Terry, the Dual-Pile can still be found in many auto parts stores.
 Because the Dual-Pile is able to do everything from dusting & drying to product-removal, many detailers keep things simple by getting a large supply and using them as their only style of towel, with a different color for each task.
 Dual Piles are usually found in the 300 to 450 GSM range and often made with an 80/20 blend, although many found at auto parts store are cheap and contain less than 20% Polyamide.
-If you plan to dry with it, a 70/30 blend version is best, (When it can be found) because the extra Polyamide allows it to absorb more liquid.
+If you plan to dry with it, a 70/30 blend version is best because the extra Polyamide allows it to absorb more liquid.

-- WAFFLE WEAVE – Recognizable for its unique multi-level square-shape pattern, the Waffle Weave is a nearly flat design.
-(Due to its lack of a prominent pile) Developed to be the most efficient style for drying, Waffle Weaves tend to be thin, but what they lack in density is made-up-for by their exceptional ability to absorb.
+Recognizable for its unique multi-level square-shape pattern that looks like a certain breakfast food, the Waffle Weave is a nearly flat design to do very low pile.
+Developed to be the most efficient style for drying, Waffle Weaves tend to be thin, but what they lack in density is made-up-for by their exceptional ability to absorb.
 The multi-level design wicks moisture away from the surface and stores it in square “pockets”.
 When full, the thin-nature of the towel proves itself useful by making wringing a simple task.
 (Even for those with weak-hands) Some suppliers will tout the “thickness” of their waffle weave, but that misses the point of the design.
 Density for Waffle Weaves will usually fall between 200 and 500 GSM, but the most important stat to look for when choosing a Waffle Weave is the blend.
-70/30 is ideal, because 30% Polyamide will retain more liquid than an 80/20 will, but polyamide is somewhat-costly to produce, so those “thick” waffle weaves are often lower-Polyamide-content towels compensating with extra material.
+A 70/30 blend is ideal, because 30% Polyamide will retain more liquid than an 80/20 will, but polyamide is somewhat-costly to produce, so those “thick” waffle weaves are often lower-Polyamide-content towels compensating with extra material.

-- KNIT MICROFIBER – A very thin, flat design that feels slick to the touch, (Like satin) Knit MF is almost-exclusively used for lens cloths.
+A very thin, flat design that feels slick to the touch like satin or silk.
+Knit MF is almost-exclusively used for lens cloths.
 Knit MF lens cloths are effective, inexpensive and easy to store anywhere.
 Many companies like to use Knit MF lens cloths as promotional items, since it’s easy & affordable to print anything from text to complicated designs on them.
 Blend and GSM are not as important with Knit MF as they are with other types of cloths & towels, but high-quality manufacturers will usually produce their Knit MF with an 80/20 or 70/30 blend.